szapp/Mangoleaf/README.md

 │   │
 │   ├── frontend.py          <- Functions for frontend components
 │   │
-│   └── recommend.py         <- Functions to query the recommendations from the database
+│   └── recommend.py         <- Functions to predict the recommendations
 │
-├── notebooks/               <- Jupyter notebooks with exploratory data analysis and initial recommenders │
+├── notebooks/               <- Jupyter notebooks with EDA and initial recommenders │
 ├── requirements.txt         <- Dependencies for reproducing the environment
 │